Your weather: 8000 lightning strikes on North Island's west coast

 There was also potential for heavy rain in the Tararua Range.

+Meanwhile in the South Island, snow was forecast on many of the alpine passes.

+MetService had issued road snow warnings for Porters Pass (State Highway 73), Lindis Pass (SH8), Crown Range Rd and Milford Rd (SH94).

-Today a southerly change was moving up the South Island, Miller said.
+The snow was coming with a southerly change moving up the South Island, Miller said.

 "It will bring showers to areas as it passes through, but it won't be a complete write-off."